-Every winter, split pea and ham soup rockets to the top of our most-searched list, satisfying the craving for a warm bowl of comfort.
+Every winter, our classic pea soup recipe rockets to the top of our most-searched list, satisfying the craving for a warm bowl of comfort.
 Here we’ve tarted it up a bit and added some fresh peas (okay, fresh-frozen), for their vibrant colour and sweet flavour.
-The pork hocks give the soup a gelatinous texture and a moreish smokiness – keep the pieces chunky for added texture.
-The cooking time on this split pea and ham soup may take longer than a quick and easy soup you’d turn to midweek, but it’s popular for good reason.
+The pork hocks aslo give the soup a gelatinous texture and a moreish smokiness – keep the pieces chunky for added texture.
+The cooking time for this split pea and ham soup may be longer than that of a quick and easy midweek soup, but it’s popular for good reason.

 Ingredients